water evaporates thanks to light, even without heat

 Evaporation of water from a hydrogel

 The implications of this discovery are vast.
-First, it could improve our understanding of natural processes, such as the formation of clouds and fog.
+First, it might improve our understanding of natural processes, such as the formation of clouds and fog.
 Indeed, by integrating this photomolecular effect into climate models, it would be possible to obtain more precise forecasts.
-Furthermore, this discovery could revolutionize the water desalination industry.
+Furthermore, this discovery might revolutionize the water desalination industry.
 Currently, desalination typically involves converting sunlight into heat to cause water to evaporate.
 However, thanks to the photomolecular effect, it is possible to considerably increase the efficiency of this process.
-Researchers estimate that desalination yield could be tripled, or even quadrupled, using this method.
-This could potentially lead to more affordable and sustainable desalination solutions.
+Researchers estimate that desalination yield might be tripled, or even quadrupled, using this method.
+This might potentially lead to more affordable and sustainable desalination solutions.
 The discovery that light affects the evaporation of water without heat is a major scientific breakthrough.
 It challenges our traditional knowledge of evaporation and opens new perspectives in areas ranging from climatology to water desalination.
 The MIT team plans to further their research on the subject in order to consider concrete applications.

 1699524881